St. Ladislaus Roman Catholic Church (Chicago)

-St. Ladislaus (Kościół Świętego Władysława) - historic church of the Roman Catholic Archdiocese of Chicago located in Chicago, Illinois.
+St. Ladislaus (Kościół Świętego Władysława) is a historic church of the Roman Catholic Archdiocese of Chicago located in Chicago, Illinois.

-One of the many Polish churches on Chicago's Northwest Side, it is considered to be one of the more architecturally significant religious edifices in the Portage Park area, as well as one of the key agents in the neighborhood's historical growth and development.
+Built in 1955, St. Ladislaus Roman Catholic Church is a prominent Polish parish on Chicago's Northwest Side.
+Its establishment in 1914 helped drive residential settlement and commercial development in the Portage Park neighborhood.

 History

-Founded in 1914 as a Polish parish in a still rural area that had been annexed to the city in 1889 in advance of the World's Columbian Exposition.
+St. Ladislaus was founded in 1914 as a Polish parish in a still rural area that had been annexed to the city in 1889 in advance of the World's Columbian Exposition.
 The Polish term for the surrounding area, Władysławowo derives from the Polish name for the church's patron, St. Ladislaus.
-Originally a mission of St. Wenceslaus, the first church, a combination church and school building, was already in place by August 1915, an impressive feat given that the parish still only numbered about 100 families in 1920.
+Originally a mission of St. Wenceslaus, the first church, a combination church and school building, was already in place by August 1915.
+The parish numbered about 100 families in 1920.
 The parish was key in spurring growth in the Portage Park area as it drew in Polish immigrants from the tenements west of the city center concentrated in the Polish Downtown area of West Town.
 Nearby Chopin Park stands as a testament to this, named after Poland's most famous pianist and composer of the infamous Funeral March.
 With this development, the original pastor's residence above the Hupka (now Kopec) Funeral Chapel at 5259 W. Roscoe at the time of the building of the first church gave way to the parish plant typical of Polish parishes in the Chicago area, as first the school was enlarged and a convent as well as a rectory were bought.
 The cost of all these improvements totalled nearly $76,000.

 Rapid growth of the Portage Park area had led to rapid growth of St. Ladislaus in the same way the parish served as a magnet for this development.
 By the time St. Ladislaus celebrated its silver jubilee, the parish had paid off all its debt, and a building fund for the new church had already been started.
 However construction was delayed by the outbreak of World War II.
 Finally, on November 17, 1952, ground was broken for the church at the northwest corner of Long and Henderson.
 The cornerstone was laid on April 12, 1953, and the imposing brick edifice was opened on June 12, 1955, for its first Mass.
 Today the parish numbers about 1500 families and still retains its original Polish character.